SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

             NANOPOLISH_OVERLAP_LEN: '200'
             OPTIONS: ''
         MEDAKA:
-            # if 'MEDAKA_TRAIN_WITH_REF' is True, medaka launchs training using reference found in DATA REF param.
+            # if 'MEDAKA_TRAIN_WITH_REF' is True, Medaka launchs training using reference found in DATA REF param.
 Medaka does not take in count other medaka model parameters below.
             MEDAKA_TRAIN_WITH_REF: True
-            MEDAKA_MODEL_PATH: 'medakamodel/r941_min_high_g303_model.hdf5' # if empty this param is forgotten.
+            MEDAKA_MODEL_PATH: 'medakamodel/r941_min_high_g303_model.hdf5' # specify the correct model, -m in the above, according to the basecaller used.
+Empty parameter is not accepted
-            #options to feature, train and consensus
+            # options to feature, train and consensus
             MEDAKA_FEATURES_OPTIONS: '--batch_size 100 --chunk_len 10000 --chunk_ovlp 1000'
             MEDAKA_TRAIN_OPTIONS: '--batch_size 100 --epochs 5000 '
             MEDAKA_CONSENSUS_OPTIONS: '-b 50 --hint=nomultithread' #use multithread on cluster